mefranklin6/Extron-Frontend-API/README.md

 ### RPC API Return Values

 The RPC API server only runs HTTP 0.9, so we embed HTTP status codes in the response body.
-If the response body includes data, the status code and data will be seperated by a pipe `[200 OK | <data here if any>]`.
+If the response body includes data, the status code and data will be separated by a pipe `[200 OK | <data here if any>]`.

 The response from the processor is always in the form of a list.
 If a list of commands was sent to the processor, a list of results will be returned in the same order.
-(Command execution by list is blocking, and the return message will include the results of all of the actions at once once after all of them have been completed, so be careful for any commands that may cause an issue!)
+(Command execution by list is blocking, and the return message will include the results of all of the actions at once after all of them have been completed, so be careful for any commands that may cause an issue!)

 ### REST API Structure